GuideNepalKathmanduTransportPersonal Finance

 TOTAL ~रू 28,676/month

-Pathao car costs roughly half of car ownership for the same usage.
-The other half is what you pay for the option of having the car at 2 AM.
+Pathao car runs roughly half the cost of car ownership for the same usage.
+The other half is what you pay for the option of having a car at 2 AM.

 The 5-year total cost of ownership